mikependon/RepoDB/README.md

 ## System.Data.SqlClient

-If you are working with this package, you are required to bootstrap the `System.Data.SqlClient.SqlConnection` object during the startup.
-See the code below.
+If you are working with this package, you are required to bootstrap the connection object on the startup.

 ```csharp
 var dbSetting = new SqlServerDbSetting();